dsohk/neuvector-multicluster-security-workshop/docs/03-neuvector-federation-policy.md

 ![Cluster1-services-neuvector-service-fed-portsPNG](../images/Cluster1-services-neuvector-service-fed-portsPNG-1669279785695-2.png)

-Task 1.1.1 - Repeat the steps for Cluster 2.
+3. Repeat the above steps 1 & 2 for Cluster 2.

-### Task 1.2 - Configuring NV for multi-cluster federation
+### Task 2 - Configuring NV for multi-cluster federation

 The NeuVector console can be used to manage large enterprise multi-cluster and multi-cloud deployments.
 One cluster should be selected as the Master cluster, and other Remote clusters will then be able to join the Master.
 Once connected, the Master cluster can push Federated rules down to each remote cluster, which display as Federated rules in the consoles of each remote cluster.